strachowski/Swift-cfenv/README.md

 # Swift-cfenv

-The Swift-cfenv package provides classes and methods to parse Cloud Foundry-provided environment variables, such as port number, host name/ip address, and URL of the application.
+The Swift-cfenv package provides classes and methods to parse Cloud Foundry-provided environment variables, such as port number, IP address, and URL of the application.
 It also provides default values when running the application locally.

 This library determines if you are running your application "locally" or on the cloud (i.e. Cloud Foundry app), based on whether the VCAP_APPLICATION environment variable is set.
 If not set, it is assumed you are running in "local" mode instead of "cloud mode".

+For the implementation of this Swift package, we used as inspiration an equivalent module that had been developed for Node.js applications, [node-cfenv](https://github.com/cloudfoundry-community/node-cfenv).

-## Usage
+## Basic Usage
 ```swift
 import CFEnvironment
 ...